 The design is the first thing your visitors judge when they come across your website.
-User experience comes in second place.
-If you take a closer look at WordPress business templates, they cripple in both areas.
-They’re simply not good enough.
+User experience is equally important.
+If you take a closer look at WordPress templates, they underperform in both areas.

-So what is it about pre-made themes that makes them unreliable when it comes to a business website?
+So what is it about pre-made themes that make them unreliable when it comes to a business website?

-Whether you pick a single- or multi-purpose theme, they will both include excessive code that slows your site down.
+Whether you pick a single- or multi-purpose theme, they will both include excessive code that can slow your site down.

 Multi-purpose themes consist of a lot of page templates, add-ons and features to cater to a wider audience.
-Your business will use just a small percentage of everything that’s available in the theme and the rest will be a burden for your hosting.
+Your business will use just a fraction of the available features.
+The rest will be a burden for your hosting.

 The same applies to a single-purpose theme, though to a lesser extent.
 Even if you find a theme designed for your business type, it still needs to offer features for a wide range of companies.
-Your business is unique and you won’t take advantage of some features.
+Your business is unique and you won’t need every single feature.

 One purpose of having a business website is taking a part of the online space and making it your own.
 Depending on the popularity of the theme, there will be dozens to hundreds or even thousands of businesses with a similar website.
 This interferes with any of your marketing and branding efforts.
 Speaking of which…

 Adding or changing elements of WordPress website templates can severely damage your website.
 A simple measure of installing a WordPress plugin can cause a conflict with your theme.
 This means you’re limited to what the theme has to offer.
-At this point, your design doesn’t leverage your business but rather becomes a constraint.
+At this point, your design doesn’t leverage your business – it becomes a constraint.
 No amount of money spent on marketing and branding will overcome that.

-A premium or even a free WordPress business themes might work for small personal projects you’re just having fun with, but they just don’t make the cut for businesses.
+A WordPress theme might work for small personal projects, but they just don’t make the cut for businesses.

-Your business has unique requirements and not only deserves but also needs a bespoke website that will be an asset to the company – an investment rather than a disappointing expense.
+Your company has unique requirements and not only deserves but also needs a bespoke website that will be an asset to the company – an investment rather than a disappointing expense.